extratone/bilge/annotation/highlights.md

 > I promised myself I’d never let a desk set my work schedule or performance anymore.

+> I promised myself I’d never let a desk set my work schedule or performance anymore.

 # [My Obsidian Setup, Part 5: Appending Text and Webpage Links to Specific Sections of My 'Dashboard' Note](https://club.macstories.net/posts/shortcuts-essentials)

+> With a single click, Obsidian launches and displays my custom QuickAdd menu, ready for me to save an idea or reopen the Dashboard note.

 > With a single click, Obsidian launches and displays my custom QuickAdd menu, ready for me to save an idea or reopen the Dashboard note.